“It annoys, it tans, then it disgusts”: hospitals at the end of their rope

 People admitted to intensive care in hot zones are also younger than during previous waves.
 They are on average between 40 and 50 years old.

 “What we notice a lot is that the clientele who is not vaccinated in intensive care is overrepresented and highly ill,” says Dr. Shields.
-It is about three quarters of people who are in intensive care who are not vaccinated.
+It is regarding three quarters of people who are in intensive care who are not vaccinated.

 He also specifies that very young people, without comorbidity, died.
 Others have survived, but remain with significant functional sequelae.